Behind the Dividing of the Ways

 In total, since we entered the tunnel and the only source of fresh air, we have travelled about 216 metres, (708 feet) inside the wall of a volcano.

-Dust floats in the air and it gets in the lungs.
+Light tufa particles float in the air and this gets in the lungs.
 There is no light – the pictures shown don’t do justice to the inky blackness.
 There is not a single sound except for those created by yourself.
 Under sensory deprivation, something few experience in their whole lives, feelings of panic can easily take over.
 Comfort and safety is a long way away.

 Here we can at least turn around and go back the way we came.
 We have just come through a hole, like a cork in a bottle which is just shoulder width and slightly less than that high.
 We have been crawling with our faces in an immense quantity of loose dirt earth and rubble.